MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-tutorial-connect-to-github.md

 # Tutorial: Connect to a GitHub repo with Power BI
 In this tutorial, you connect to real data: the Power BI content public repository (also known as a *repo*) in the GitHub service.
 Power BI automatically creates a dashboard and report with the data.
 You see answers to questions like: How many people contribute to the Power BI public repo?
 Who contributes the most?
 Which day of the week has the most contributions?
 And other questions.

 You can connect to your own private or public GitHub repos, too.
-[Connect to GitHub with Power BI](service-connect-to-github.md) explains how to use a Power BI *template app* to connect to your repos.
+The article [Connect to GitHub with Power BI](service-connect-to-github.md) explains how to use a Power BI *template app* to connect to your repos.

 ![The GitHub report in Power BI](media/service-tutorial-connect-to-github/power-bi-github-app-tutorial-punch-card.png)